Deepanshu088/YourPlaces/README.md

 This project is not live on heroku becoz it have a image storage system on the server and file storage is not supported by heroku, atleast not in free version.

 Have a look around.

+**Setting Up the Project**

+Commands for setting up the project are :- npm install npm run start

+**Note**:- Right now for custom port number other than 3000 in frontend React, the start script in pakage.json is setup for a linux based system (specifically Ubuntu).
+If you are using a windows os, then you need to change the start scrypt in Reactjs to --

+**_set PORT=3005 && react-scripts start_**